 Our Board President is very hands on in all we do.
-She guides our board and assists Andrea every step of the way.

 According to a recent article from talkingpointsmemo.com, "Three women are killed every day in the United States due to domestic violence."
 It has been determined "that in most cases, their deaths were preventable: others knew and could have intervened."
 It goes on to say, "Reviewing news stories about domestic violence homicide, one almost always finds mentions of family and friends.
 They usually say that they knew that something was going on, but they felt powerless to help."